MickaelBergem/blog.securem.eu/_posts/2019-03-05-why-you-should-not-use-test-coverage-as-a-kpi.md

 In terms of quantitative metric, we still have the following:

-* number of issues reported by your users or by error reporting tools like [Sentry](https://sentry.io/) (which can also report the number of regressions)
+* number of issues reported by your users or by error reporting tools like [Sentry](https://sentry.io/) (which can also report the number of regressions).
+The lower the better.
 * how much does the customer(s)/user(s) like the application?
 Rate 1-10.
 * any customer-focus result metric: time saved for the user, number of projects created inside your app, etc.